 As UK communities began to emerge from the worst of the pandemic in 2021, we committed to a five-year plan that sees £50m worth of investment in our local communities and charity partners in the UK.

 Our new Community Strategy builds on Asda's strong community heritage and our network of 391 Community Champions to strengthen community resilience. increase togetherness, and improve wellbeing.

 Over the past year:

-Asda's charity, Asda Foundation, committed over £3.7m in grants.
+Asda's charity, Asda Foundation, committed over £3.7m1 in grants.

 Asda Foundation supported over 10,000 organisations and Asda colleagues.

-Our Asda colleagues also volunteered 367,737 hours of time, valued at £5.15 million.
+Our Asda colleagues also volunteered 367,737 hours of time2, valued at £5.15 million.

 Since we launched the Asda 'Community Champion' role in 2012, we have provided a dedicated colleague in all large stores with a focus on local charity fundraising and community support.
 The work of Community Champions, with Asda Foundation, remains a lifeline for many grassroots community groups and charities.
 Community Champions usually spend their time out and about delivering practical support, listening to our communities' needs, and working with local people to channel funding and assistance where it was needed the most.

+Supporting local communities

+2 Time' refers to Community Champions' wages incorporating number of hours and individual hourly pay per individual.

+role in 2012

-Supporting local communities 1 Total includes contributions from Fight Hunger donations, Asda Foundation grants, corporate donations, activity resources, match funding, membership fees and donations through National Charity CRM initiatives.
-Based on BfSI criteria and data submission 2 Time' refers to Community Champions' wages incorporating number of hours and individual hourly pay per individual.
-F 🖗  Grassroots giving, in good times and bad Our own charity, Asda Foundation, has been supporting Asda communities for more than 30 years, investing £40m+ to date.
+Grassroots giving, in good times and bad

+Our own charity, Asda Foundation, has been supporting Asda communities for more than 30 years, investing £40m+ to date.

 In 2021, due to the pandemic, Asda Foundation moved its flagship Green Token Giving activity online to ensure that local community groups and charities could continue to receive vital funding at a time when they needed it more than ever.
 This enabled Asda customers to nominate and vote for their favourite local good causes, meaning shoppers can vote anywhere at any time, both instore and online.

 Throughout 2021, Asda Foundation was committed to supporting communities through the lockdown and then bringing them back together to reunite, celebrate togetherness and assist local groups as they resumed activities in person again.
 In 2021 Asda Foundation spent £1.35m doing this.

 "ALTHOUGH A MYRIAD OF LOCAL BUSINESSES HAVE BEEN WORKING ON GREAT OPPORTUNITIES TO SECURE SUPPORT, ONE CORPORATE HAS SHOWN REAL RESILIENCE THROUGH ITS CHARITY, ENSURING KINSHIP AND SUPPORT DURING LOCKDOWNS.
 THAT CHARITY IS ASDA FOUNDATION."

 Alexander Stewart, Member of the Scottish Parliament speaking at the Members Business Debate at the Scottish Parliament.

+Asda Foundation

-Asda Foundation $\longrightarrow$ Given by Asda Foundation to support small community groups and charities with local activities 10,000+ ≥ Foundation,, Organisations reached through Asda Foundation funding Creating Asda Better Starts Our new platform for delivering a brighter future and tackling the barriers to children getting on.
+Given by Asda Foundation to support small community groups and charities with local activities

+Creating Asda Better Starts

+Our new platform for delivering a brighter future and tackling the barriers to children getting on.
 It's based on the simple belief that for children to reach their full potential, they need to have a positive beginning in life.

 To us, this translates as: